nastys/PDA-T2/README.md

 Can I upload footage of the game using this translation to YouTube?

-Yes, but with credit either in the Description or Video itself.
+Yes, but with credit to PDA-T2 either in the Description or Video itself.
 Same applies for other social networking sites or video hosting.

+Special Thanks/Credits:
+Thank you to Skyth for MMM, a wonderful tool that supports graphic replacement.
+Thank you to Samyuu for the various tools that make the series feel more lively, such as TLAC.
+Thank you to Mimi for graphic work and making bases.
+Thank you to Nastys for supporting the project.
+Thank you to Lemon for the music note idea, still.
+Thank you to my Japanese teachers, couldn't have done it without you. <3 Thank you to the user base for giving me a reason to do this, helps with ye olde depression.